 Alfalfa Meal is used to extract Triacontanol.
 Triacontanol enhances the enzymatic activity in the roots and hormone functionality, increasing the overall performance of the plant.
 Triacontanol also enhances the basic functionality of the plant, increasing the rate of photosynthesis and producing more sugar or glucose.

-Bokashi Pro-Gro is a fermented fertilizer that is super food for soil.
-It increases color, flavor and yield.
+Bokashi Pro-Gro is a fermented fertilizer that is superfood for the soil.
+It increases color, flavor, and yield.

 Worm Castings are the unprocessed manure of earthworms.
 High in organic matter, they add essential nutrients, encouraging strong plant growth.

 Forest Humus refers to the top layers in forest soils that are rich in humus and formed from plant and animal matter decay over hundreds of years.

 Dry Unsulfured Molasses.
 It’s important to make sure your molasses is unsulfured because sulfur can be used as a preservative to kill microbes, and of course, compost tea is designed to encourage microbes.

 100 gallons of rainwater.
 This is important because rainwater has no chlorine.
 If this isn’t possible, you can use a reverse osmosis system, or a filter called a KDF85 which will remove all chlorine from your water.

 Begin by mixing together the Kelp Meal and Alfalfa Meal and put into your filtered bag.